Norton29/ntConsultChallenge/README.md

 4. **Messaging**: At the end of the voting period, the results are sent to a messaging queue (RabbitMQ) for further processing by other parts of the application.

 ---

-Feel free to reach out or contribute to the project if you'd like to enhance its capabilities!